 to get our bearings and show him everywhere before it got very crowded (which

-All the staff inside (and the public in fact) are very friendly.
-He is welcomed and smiled at even when not behaving like everyone else.
+All the staff inside (and the public, in fact) were very friendly.
+He is welcomed and smiled at, even when not behaving like everyone else.

 I have continued to give feedback on our visits and this has been listened

 to and acted upon, meaning we can continue to have great visits.